saikojosh/Object-Assign-Deep/README.md

 * Your objects are instances of some class you've written.
 * You are concerned with prototype chains, property descriptors, unenumerable properties, and any other advanced uses.

-If you need to do something fancy like the above there are better solutions out there.
+If you need to do something fancy like the above you'll need to write a custom solution for your use case.

-## Differences to Object.Assign()
-By default this module does NOT mutate the first parameter like Object.assign(), instead it always returns a new object with all the properties copied across and the parameters left intact.
-You can use the objectAssignDeep.into() function to make the first parameter the target and mutate it.

 ## Quick Start
 You can merge plain objects or clone them: